robertwayne/bufferfish/README.md

 Bufferfish is a schemaless binary protocol designed for the tiny packets in game networking.

-It makes some compromises in order to accomodate this use-case, for example, preferring to sacrifice pure compactness in order to remain usable as partially read, in-memory byte arrays.
+It makes some compromises in order to accomodate this use-case, for example, discarding any versioning / backwards compatability overhead.
+It does prefer to sacrifice pure compactness in order to remain usable as partially read, in-memory byte arrays - another primary goal.

 There are two libraries in this repo: one for Rust and one for JavaScript/TypeScript.
 Neither of the libraries have any required dependencies.
 The Rust version uses the `unicode-width` crate _(enabled